-The deadline for Film, Audio and Interactive applications is
+Applications for Film, Audio and Interactive now closed

 Please read the FAQs fully before contacting us as your question maybe answered here: